mdn/content/files/en-us/mdn/tools/kumascript/index.md

 - `kuma.url`
   - : See also: [node.js `url` module](https://nodejs.org/api/url.html).
 - `kuma.fetchFeed(url)`
   - : Fetch an RSS feed and parse it into a JS object.
-See also: [`InsertFeedLinkList`](https://github.com/mdn/kumascript/blob/master/macros/InsertFeedLinkList.ejs)

 #### Creating modules